ykmuw/automl/README.md

 _Genres_Documentary has the most impact, and averageRating, rateGreatehrThan8, and runtimeMinutes equally have impact on voteHighLow prediciton._
 ![model_graph](images/automl_metrics_Logistic_Regression2.png)

 ### Evaluated results are stored in `Experiments` tab
-* Clicking `id` retuns to the Evaluation Metrics page
+* Clicking `id` returns to the Evaluation Metrics page
 ![metrics](images/automl_summary_experiments.png)